uxeskimo/Retro-Delights/src/news/three-new-snes-gams-switch-online.md

 The sequal to Wreking Crew, this came out in 1998 and featured Mario and Bowser in a game that was around puzzles in a [Tetris](https://www.nintendo.com/en-gb/Games/Game-Boy/TETRIS--275924.html) and [Puyo Puyo](https://en.wikipedia.org/wiki/Puyo_Puyo) style.

 ## Nintendo Switch Online & Expansion Pack
-We think Ninento Switch Online offers good value, for retro gamers the expansion pack unlocks even more retro games to play, for more info on what you get with membership have a look on [Nintendos website](https://www.nintendo.com/en-gb/Nintendo-Switch-Online/Membership-options/Membership-options-1374627.html).
+We think Nintendo Switch Online offers good value, for retro gamers the expansion pack unlocks even more retro games to play, for more info on what you get with membership have a look on [Nintendo's website](https://www.nintendo.com/en-gb/Nintendo-Switch-Online/Membership-options/Membership-options-1374627.html).